sipeed/TangMega-138K-example/pcie_dma_demo/readme.md

 #### On Raspberry Pi:
 - CM4/5 or 5b is needed.
-- It seems that GOWIN's official PCIe driver has some problems on aarch64 Linux.
+- TBD

 ## Test environment
 These environments have been verified and the demo can be used normally.

-On PC motherboard:
+**On PC motherboard:**
 - Motherboard: GIGABYTE **B365 M AORUS ELITE**
 - CPU: Genuine Intel **i5-8400**
-- System: Ubuntu **20.04**(Secure Boot disabled)
+- System: Ubuntu **20.04** (Secure Boot disabled)

-  Note: On this motherboard, if the demo is in **Gen3** mode, `copy_to_host` seems to have some problems, especially when the block size is 4096.
+  Note: On this motherboard, if the demo is in **Gen3** mode, `copy_to_host` seems to have some problems, especially when the block size is **4096**.

   The test will take a long time and look like it is frozen.Perhaps if you wait patiently for a while, the results will come out.
 ***
-On USB4/Thunderbolt dock:
+**On USB4/Thunderbolt dock:**
 - Barebone computer: Genuine Intel **NUC13ANHi7**
-- System: Ubuntu **22.04**(Secure Boot disabled)
+- System: Ubuntu **22.04** (Secure Boot disabled)
 - PCIe dock: **ADT UT3G** (ASM2464)

   Note: This dock seems to be **incompatible** with PCIe Gen2.
 During my testing, the dock did not recognize the Gen2 mode demo.

   Perhaps the **JHL** series(JHL7/8xxx) is more suitable for this test?
 ***
-On Raspberry Pi:
+**On Raspberry Pi:**
 - Raspberry Pi 5b(4GB RAM).
 - Sipeed Tang Console NEO(Coming soon, Can be used as a PCIe HAT for the RPi).
 - Necessary FPC wires and copper pillars.

+Note: It seems that GOWIN's official PCIe driver has some problems on aarch64 Linux.
+So the test is currently not successfully executed.

 ## Development